Skip to main content

 Irving Nature Park, Saint John

-As you drive down the hill and see the road extend between a sand beach and large saltwater marsh you will find it hard to believe you are still in the city of Saint John.
+As you drive down the hill and see the road extend between a sand beach and large saltwater marsh, you will find it hard to believe you are still in the city of Saint John.
 Park your car at the end of the beach and climb the hill to the cliff tops where the trail begins.
 After about a kilometre of hiking, you will go around a point that juts out into the bay.
-This place feels even more remote as the point cuts off your views back to Saint John.
+This place feels even more remote as the point cuts off your views of Saint John.
 At this point the lookouts focus on the uninhabited Manawoganish Island in the bay.
 A steady parade of oil tankers on the horizon are all that’s left to remind you that you are still in the city.

 Head inland away from the rocky shoreline and keep an eye out for the many deer that roam around the Peninsula.
 Make sure you also look up.
 You may come face to face with the many porcupines that occupy the forest.